Tell a joke to an Englishman, and he will understand it, but won't show it.

 - "Stirlitz was surprised to see so many colored people serving in the Gestapo".

 - Stirlitz (played by Vyacheslav Tikhonov in the TV series) wakes up in a cell with no recollection of how he got there.
 "Who got me?
 Which name should I use?" - he wonders. - "Let's see.
 If they wear black (SS) uniforms, I'll say I'm Standartenführer Stirlitz.
 If they wear green (Red Army) uniforms, I'm Colonel Isayev".
 The door opens and a blue-uniformed NKVD policeman comes in saying: "You really should ease up on the vodka, Comrade Tikhonov!"

 - Stirlitz opened a door.
 The lights went on.
 Stirlitz closed the door.
 The lights went out.
 Stirlitz opened the door again.
 The light went back on.
 Stirlitz closed the door.
 The light went out again.
 "It's a refrigerator," concluded Stirlitz.

-- Muller was driving at 120 km/h.
-Stirlitz was running alongside him, trying to look unhurried.
+- Muller was driving a Mercedes at 120 km/h.
+Stirlitz was running alongside him, pretending to be on a casual stroll.

 - Stirlitz heard someone knocking the door.
 He opened.
 There was a little dog.
 "What are you doing here, silly thing?" - he asked kindly.
 "You fool!
 I'm from Centre."
 (This dog and Stirlitz's line were in the series.
 The dog didn't respond though.)